 By Gaby Dufresne-Cyr, CBT

-Nature does produce monster creatures with forms that don't serve function.
+Nature does produce monster creatures with forms that don't serve a function.
 When this happens, animals normally don't live very long and are removed from the gene pool.
-However, with domestic dogs this isn't always true.
-Some people tend to breed strange looking canines together in order to create litters of dogs that will sell high because of their uniqueness, and with social media, how easy it would be to promote fashionable figures over functional ones.
+However, with domestic dogs, this isn't always true.
+Some people tend to breed strange-looking canines together in order to create litters of dogs that will sell high because of their uniqueness, and with social media, how easy it would be to promote fashionable figures over functional ones.